 16 months part-time

-This on-campus course can be studied both full-time and part-time where you'll study manufacturing systems design and economics, project management, systems modelling and simulation and quality management and reliability.
+This on-campus course can be studied either full-time or part-time.
+You'll learn about manufacturing systems design and economics, project management, systems modelling and simulation, and quality management and reliability.
 Additionally, with an eye on the future, you’ll examine the challenges new technologies pose to management in the engineering sector.

-Throughout your studies you’ll have 24-hour access to industry-standard specialist software for engineering design at dedicated computer clusters on campus, so you’ll have the opportunity and equipment to explore ideas and tackle problems.
+Throughout your studies you’ll have 24-hour access to industry standard specialist software for engineering design in dedicated computer clusters on campus, so you’ll have the opportunity and equipment to explore ideas and tackle problems.

 With the increasing complexity of the engineering sector, job candidates with expertise in business and management as well as engineering are increasingly in demand.
-Your PG Certificate in Engineering Management will equip you with the knowledge and skills that will make you a sought-after prospect across the industry.
+Your PGCert in Engineering Management will equip you with the knowledge and skills that will make you a sought-after prospect across the industry.